-The ideal road trip awaits you in the north of Spain, with beautiful beaches along the coast accompanied by mountains, along with beautiful places wherever you decide to stop.
-Without a doubt, this destination is a ‘top’ among travelers every year.
+The ideal road trip awaits you in the north of Spain, with beautiful beaches along the coast, mountains, and beautiful places wherever you decide to stop.
+This destination is undoubtedly a ‘top’ among travelers every year.
 It never gets old-fashioned!

 The northern part of Spain has a lot to offer.
-This article will focus on the Basque Country, Cantabria, Asturias, and Galicia; These regions are internationally known for their rich gastronomy and wild landscapes that dazzle their visitors year after year.
+This article will focus on the Basque Country, Cantabria, Asturias, and Galicia; These regions are internationally known for their rich gastronomy and wild landscapes that dazzle their visitors yearly.

 Plan Your Road Trip Going Camping

 Planning a road trip is always a bit more work than planning a weekend getaway.

 If you travel in the high season, one of the main things you must consider is where you will sleep.
 Why?
 Because campsites and hotels are booked fast, you can run out of space or have to pay a lot more for a place to sleep.

 Throughout the north coast of Spain, you will find very well-equipped campsites to spend a night or a great vacation.

 Staying in campsites can be the most comfortable option for this type of trip since it gives you some flexibility in terms of arrival times, and you can also stay in a tent, or bungalow, or even have your own plot for your van or motorhome.